 The study of the human body under the stress of physical activity and the two related areas of conditioning and athletic training.
 Relates the practical principles of physiology to teaching physical education and coaching athletic teams.

-Functions and interrelationships of food nutrients throughout the life cycle of man.
-Includes digestion, absorption and metabolism of nutrients, as well as dietary evaluation and modification for physiological needs.
+Functions and interrelationships of food nutrients throughout the life cycle of humans.
+Includes digestion, absorption and metabolism of nutrients as well as dietary evaluation and modification for physiological needs.
 Other areas of study include: role of social, psychological and cultural factors in food selection.

 The study of the basic gross and microscopic anatomy with an introduction to body organization, cytology and histology.
 This course includes an in-depth study of several major organ systems.

 The individuals who will challenge you to learn:

 B.S.
 Athletic Training, Indiana Wesleyan University; M.S.
-Athletic Training, Ohio University, Athens, OH.
+Athletic Training, Ohio University, Athens, Ohio

-Christina Church joined the Grace College faculty in 2015 as the Director of Exercise Science.
-She spent the previous 7 years working as a Certified Athletic Trainer, four of which were at Grace College.
-Christina is passionate about exercise science due to her love for athletics and the human body.
-She played collegiate softball at IWU, earning an NAIA Honorable Mention All-American Award, 2 time NAIA All-American Scholar Athlete, and 2 time NCCAA All-American Award.
-Her interests in Kinesiology and Biomechanics led to higher education with a desire to help others learn and discover movement.
+Christina Church joined the Grace College faculty in 2015 as the director of exercise science.
+She spent the previous seven years working as a certified athletic trainer, four of which were at Grace College.
+Church is passionate about exercise science due to her love for athletics and the human body.
+She played collegiate softball at IWU, earning an NAIA Honorable Mention All-American Award.
+She was also a two-time NAIA All-American Scholar Athlete and two-time NCCAA All-American Award.
+Her interests in kinesiology and biomechanics led to higher education with a desire to help others learn and discover movement.
 She currently lives in Warsaw and enjoys kayaking and water sports.